ShankarSomu/aws-efs-analyzer/README.md

 - Provides recommendations for optimizing storage costs
 - **Parallel processing** for efficient scanning of large file systems
 - **Real-time progress tracking** with completion percentage and ETA
+- **Clean progress display** with errors and warnings redirected to a log file

 ## Installation